-The following proposed language is presented for Board of Trustee approval:
+The following proposed language is presented for Committee approval:

-ORDERED, a construction contract with T. Buck Construction, Inc. is hereby authorized, in the amount of \$648,217 for the Stroudwater Pump Station Upgrade Project (CIP 2022 - 70/3006); and
+ORDERED, a construction contract with T. Buck Construction, Inc. is hereby authorized, in the amount of \$648,217.00 for the Stroudwater Pump Station Upgrade Project (CIP 2022 - 70/3006); and